yentheng0110/tp/docs/UserGuide.md

 Note: Deleting a Patient Appointment is case-insensitive.

 #### Extra Information
-Date format is in DD-MM-YYYY and Time format is in HH:mm\
+Date format is in DD-MM-YYYY and time format is in HH:mm\
-The nric is case-insensitive
+The NRIC is case-insensitive

 Example: `deleteAppointment ic/S1234567A date/18-11-2024 time/18:00`
 ```